swissspidy/voice-search/readme.txt

 ### How does it integrate with other search-enhancing plugins such as Relevanssi?

-In my tests there weren’t any problems with other plugins like Relevanssi.
+In my tests there weren't any problems with other plugins like Relevanssi.

 ## Screenshots

 1. The microphone button added to the search form by the plugin.

 ## Changelog

+### 1.4.2

+* Just re-tagged 1.4.1

 ### 1.4.1